olegbelk0test/sw360_docusaurus_test/docs/sw360_overview/NEW_UI_BO_login_2fa.md

 Open the app, enter the code and click **[Submit]** to complete the login process.

 :::note
-If you having troubles with the authenticator &mdash; click **No access to the authenticator?** link and send the request to reset 2FA to the admin:
+If you having troubles with the authenticator &mdash; click **No access to the authenticator?** link and send the request to reset 2FA to the site admin:

 ![reset_2fa_request](https://i.imgur.com/qPNlfNF.png)
 :::